Paddy O'Hanlon: Legal career

-In his self-published autobiography, End of Term Report, he refers to the advice he provided to the SDLP during the forum talks leading to the Good Friday Agreement negotiations to Frank Feely and Seamus Mallon in the area of policing reform and policing bodies as he was considered a legal expert in this area as a constitutional barrister.
+In his self-published autobiography, End of Term Report, he refers to the advice he provided during the Forum talks leading to the Good Friday Agreement negotiations.
+He advised Frank Feely and Seamus Mallon in the area of policing reform and policing bodies as he was considered a legal expert in this area.
 Suggested amendments he provided to the texts submitted by the SDLP negotiators are provided in the autobiography, the majority of which were included in the actual text of the final document agreed in the negotiations and voted through by the people in two all-island referendums.
+O'Hanlon was critical of unionist domination of governmental structures in Northern Ireland and scathing of the lack of progression for nationalists at the top of the civil service.

 In 2001 he was appointed by then Minister for Foreign Affairs, Brian Cowen, to chair the Task Force on Policy regarding Emigrants.
-The report published in 2002, made extensive recommendations about developing relevant cultural and welfare services, and was influential in establishing an 'Irish Abroad Unit' and expanding state interactions with the irish disapora.
+The report published in 2002, made extensive recommendations about developing relevant cultural and welfare services and was influential in establishing an 'Irish Abroad Unit' and expanding state interactions with the Irish diaspora.

+O'Hanlon was junior counsel for the Northern Ireland Civil Rights Association at the Bloody Sunday Inquiry.

+Personal life

-He was a relative of the Cavan-Monaghan Fianna Fáil TD, Dr Rory O'Hanlon, who wrote a foreword to his autobiography, and the Sinn Féin TD Caoimhghín Ó Caoláin.
+O'Hanlon was one of five girls and two boys born to Dermot and Margaret (Peg); his father was a butcher.
+Paddy O'Hanlon was married to Anne Carmel Malley, a clinical medical doctor from Portadown; they had no children.
+He was a relative of the Cavan-Monaghan Fianna Fáil TD, Dr Rory O'Hanlon, who wrote a foreword to his autobiography, and actor Ardal O'Hanlon.
+He was also related to Sinn Féin TD Caoimhghín Ó Caoláin.
+O'Hanlon's autobiography details his struggles with alcoholism until he gave up drink in 1977.